Skip to content

 """

-wavelengths = np.asarray(wavelengths, dtype=float)
+wavelengths = _as_wavelengths_1d(wavelengths)

 if weights is None:

-weights = np.ones((2, len(wavelengths)))
+weights = np.ones((2, n_wavelengths))

 self.contrast = float(contrast)